 The Peruvian Inca Orchid is a tranquil, friendly dog about the house.
 It has a dignified demeanor—well mannered and calm—and it forms affectionate bonds with family members.
 The Peruvian Inca Orchid is agile and fast enough for outdoor games, making it an engaging playmate both indoors and out.
 But, it also likes quiet time on the couch.

-	The Peruvian Inca Orchid is protective of its environment.
-It may be suspicious of new people or unfamiliar dogs.
+Protective of its environment, it may be suspicious of new people or unfamiliar dogs.
 The Peruvian Inca Orchid makes a splendid—not to mention unique-looking—watchdog.
 Overall, this dog is pleasant and easy to get along with.

 Apartment living suits the Peruvian Inca Orchid just fine.
 But it needs daily exercise, human interaction and, ideally, a fenced yard to run around in.
 Whether you share a house or apartment with the Peruvian Inca Orchid, remember never to leave it outdoors for too long.

 The Peruvian Inca Orchid first appeared in Peruvian villages during the 1st century A.D.
 Although both hairless and coated Peruvian Inca Orchids may appear in the same litter, the Incas valued the hairless, calling them “dogs without clothes.”
 Europeans were introduced to the Peruvian Inca Orchid after Spanish explorers discovered them in the 16th century.
 The Spaniards called them “Flower Dogs,” a name that later developed into the Peruvian Inca Orchid.